• Home

 You can stop others from using your mark in the future.

-When you sell your company, your brand is an asset that increases the value of your company.
+When you sell your company, your brand is an asset that can increase the value of your company.

 For example, you may think that most small mom-and-pop shops at a strip mall did not register their trademark or store name.
 Why should you?